paduel/streamlit_finance_chart/README.md

 pip install --upgrade streamlit yfinance lxml pandas streamlit run https://raw.githubusercontent.com/paduel/streamlit_finance_chart/master/app.py
 ```
+## Or play online

+You can test the app at https://streamlit-finance-chart.herokuapp.com/

+## Other financial streamlit demo

 You can test another Streamlit demo with financial data at [this github repo](https://github.com/bukosabino/streamlit-demo-financial-eda) of my friend Bukosabino.